MicrosoftLearning/mslearn-mlops/docs/05-plan-and-prepare.md

 		code setup.sh
 		```

+		> [!NOTE]
+		> If the `code` command is not available, you are in the new Cloud Shell experience.
+Switch to Classic Cloud Shell by selecting **Switch to Classic Cloud Shell** in the toolbar and selecting **Confirm**.
+Then run the commands again.

 1. Review the script and identify the resources that are created for your current **development** environment:
 		- A resource group with a randomized suffix, for example `rg-ai300-l...`.
 		- An Azure Machine Learning workspace, for example `mlw-ai300-l...`.